 COME SEE Blowhole Beach, Fleurieu Peninsula.
 Australia.

-Once out of the water we began scouting the shore to see if there was anyone we could hitch a ride back uphill with.
-We already knew before leaving that was the plan.
-Zade had said earlier to keep an eye out for a couple because that means they’ll have a spare back seat.
-There was only one other couple on the beach and they were not in any hurry to leave but as we were picking up our towels a guy who was reading his book just to the right of us began to pack up his stuff.
+Once out of the water, we began scouting the shore to see if there was anyone we could hitch a ride back uphill with.
+We didnt want to interrupt anyone so we packed our things and just as we stood up, a guy who to the right of us began to pack up his stuff.
 Zade went in to go suss the situation and as soon as he smiled I knew it was a yes.
 I mean, she could have asked him for the keys to his truck and his credit card and he still would have smiled and said yes.
 Jokes aside, he was a really nice guy, recently moved to SA from NSW who was just out to enjoy his day off.
 I can’t remember Ol’ mates name but thanks for the lift bro, we appreciate it.

 If we ever go back to Deep Creek (which I’m sure we will) I’d like to explore the coast a little more along the Heyson Trail towards Cape Jervis and who knows maybe we’ll even find a hidden blowhole.
 So if you’re feeling a little adventurous and looking for somewhere different to get your feet wet then we would definitely recommend Blowhole Beach and it’s downhill hike!